Green Lane, Pennsylvania: Politics and government

 Green Lane has a borough secretary, a mayor and borough council.
 The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), Pennsylvania's 131 Representative District (represented by Milou Mckenzie) and the 24th State Senate District (represented by Sen. Tracy Pennycuick).
-Green Lane's current mayor is Lynn Bergey.
+Green Lane's current mayor is Rick Stamper.

 Recreation

 The eponymous Green Lane Park in northwestern Montgomery County offers 3400 acre.
-The park contains 25 mi of paved and dirt trails that are used year-round by equestrians, walkers, and bikers.
-In addition to the trails, visitors may fish, boat, or take an educational lesson at the nature center.
+The park contains 25 mi of paved and dirt trails that are used year-round by equestrians, walkers, bikers, and Nordic skiers.
+In addition to the trails, visitors may fish and boat.
+The park staff offers a variety of educational programs.
+Pennsylvania's Highlands Trail runs through the borough.

 Transportation

 As of 2016 there were 3.10 mi of public roads in Green Lane, of which 1.28 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 1.82 mi were maintained by the borough.

 Pennsylvania Route 29 and Pennsylvania Route 63 are the numbered highways serving Green Lane.
-PA 29 traverses the borough on a north-south alignment along Gravel Pike, while PA 63 heads east from PA 29 along Main Street.
+PA 29 traverses the borough on a north–south alignment along Gravel Pike, while PA 63 heads east from PA 29 along Main Street.